ragul-e/SerenityFrameworkWebUITesting/README.md

 12. Checkout the product. validate the headers, footers and user interface.

-# Topics Implemented in Framework
+# Topics Implemented in Framework level

 1. Selenium-java
 2. Data Driven Testing